Skip to content

 It’s not a good idea to keep food hot for longer than two hours.
 It is better if you:

-Cut turkey into smaller pieces and refrigerate.
+• Cut the turkey into smaller pieces and refrigerate.
 Slice breast meat; legs and wings may be left whole.

 For best quality, please use the turkey within 12 months of purchasing and storing in your home freezer.

-The hang tag has Julian or lot codes that can be used to determine the date your turkey was packaged.
+The hang tag on the turkey has Julian dates or lot codes that can be used to determine the date the turkey was packaged.

-Using the information below, you can determine a turkey’s pack date from the MFG INFO on a hang tag.
+Using the information below, you can determine the pack date from the MFG INFO on a whole turkey or bone-in breast hang tag.

 Example: